 Located in Phinda Private Game Reserve, Rock Lodge is dramatically constructed on a cliff face, and looks out over the breath-taking valley ...
 Read More

-One of the six luxury lodges within Phinda Private Game Reserve in Maputaland, Vlei Lodge is surrounded by open meadows, and rare sand ...
+One of the six luxury lodges within Phinda Private Game Reserve nestling in the shadow of Ubombo Mountains and flanked to the east by the Indian ...
 Read More

 Situated on a trout dam with the soaring Drakensberg Mountains as a backdrop, the owner-run Cleopatra is an intimate getaway offering gourmet meals ...
 Read More